 How to use the video streaming service–

-- Apply for a video streaming account on the Flash media server by submitting CF43 (each department is entitled to have one such account).
+- Apply for a video streaming account on the Video Streaming Server by submitting CF43 (each department is entitled to have one such account).

-- Upload prepared Flash video files to the server with SFTP.
+- Upload prepared MP4 video files to the server with SFTP.

 - Prepare web page on web server.

-- Embed prescribed code in web page linking the video files uploaded to the Flash media server.
+- Edit the web page linking the video files which uploaded to the video streaming server.

-- Clients accessing the web page will see Flash video streaming from the Flash media server.
+- Clients accessing the web page will see video streaming from the vss server.